 Italy’s second-largest Mediterranean island is surrounded by an achingly beautiful sea of glass-clear, profoundly blue and green waters.
 Though a countless number of beaches could justly brag that they’re the most beautiful on the island, those along the Golfo di Orosei, on Sardinia’s central east coast are the stuff of screen savers and vision boards the world over.
-Some are smooth and sandy.
-Some are steep and pebbly.
-Some of them are easy to reach; some require a bit of work and planning.
-All of them are worth the effort.
+Some are smooth and sandy; some are steep and pebbly; some of them are easy to reach; some require a bit of work and planning, but all of them are worth the effort.

 Boats of all sizes depart from the town marinas at Orosei or Cala Gonone.
 Most head first to the southern end of the gulf, then make their way back north, stopping at beaches and coves along the way.

 Services include a food truck, porta-potties, and umbrella, beach chair and canoe rentals.
 Walking trails crisscross the 860-hectare site, and flocks of flamingoes and other migratory birds make seasonal pit stops at the lagoons of Biderosa.
 There are no daily entry limits for walkers or cyclists.

 Cala Liberotto & Cala Ginepro

 Instead, plan to arrive by boat.
 Gommone and larger vessels can pull right up to shore here and drop off passengers, then anchor offshore and wait.
 If the beach feels a little crowded, dive into those cerulean waters and you’ll quickly feel like you’re in another world altogether.

-As you continue on your boat tour, do jump in at Piscine di Venere, or the Pools of Venus.
+As you continue on your boat tour, jump in at Piscine di Venere, or the Pools of Venus.
 Though the beach here is off-limits due to frequent rockslides, the deep, ridiculously clear, fish-filled waters are among the most inviting in the gulf.
 Your guided boat will only make a quick stop here—and we guarantee you’ll wish it was longer.

-Cala Bariola is a smallish beach, so not quite as many charter boats stop here compared to Mariolu or Cala Luna (see below).
-Though you technically can hike to Cala Bariola (also called Cala Birìala), it’s at least 3 hours from anywhere.
+Cala Bariola is a smallish beach, so not quite as many charter boats stop here compared to Mariolu or Cala Luna.
+Though you technically can hike to Cala Bariola (also called Cala Birìala), it’s at least three hours from the nearest parking facility or town.
 You’re much better off on a skippered or self-driven gommone.

 Famous for its huge sea-carved caverns that extend deep into the rock face, this oft-photographed beach is a mix of sand and stone, with a fairly steep shoreline and water that gets deep quickly.
-Cala Luna is backed by a shallow lagoon with kid-sized boat rentals, and there’s a rustic restaurant and bar nearby.
+Cala Luna is backed by a shallow lagoon with kid-sized boat rentals, and you can also dine at a rustic restaurant and bar nearby.